ActiveCampaign/postmark-wordpress/README.md

 [Can I use the Postmark for WordPress plugin with Divi contact forms?](https://postmarkapp.com/support/article/1128-can-i-use-the-postmark-for-wordpress-plugin-with-divi-contact-forms)

 ## Changelog
+### v1.11.4
+* Fixes handling of situation where call to Postmark API results in WP_Error instead of array for response, such as during incidents of the API being offline and not returning a response.

 ### v1.11.3
 * Fixes log page display of From/To addresses including the From/To names.
 Only email addresses will now appear in logs page, to avoid confusion, while also preserving the sanitation of email addresses before inserting into db.